midnightdim/declutter/README.md

 - if you drag to Windows Explorer you can use Shift key to move the file (by default it's going to be copied)
 - if you drag to another tagger window you can use Ctrl key to copy the file (by default it's going to be moved)

-DeClutter is currently available for Windows only.
-It can be ported to Mac OS and Linux.
+DeClutter is primarily tested on Windows.
+It runs on MacOS, but hasn't been fully ported yet.